moonmaster9000/specdown/README.markdown

 end
 ```

-Then, create a "specdown" directory inside your current working directory, then add another ruby file "specdown/env.rb" with the following code:
+Then, create a "specdown" directory inside your current working directory and add another ruby file "specdown/env.rb" with the following code:

 ```ruby
 require "todo"